 Treating IBD with Medications

 Several types of drugs are available to treat IBD.
-First and foremost, treatment must reduce to get the inflammation so symptoms are relieved and nutrients can be absorbed by the intestines.
-Secondly, treatment is aimed to maintain remission and control the chronic inflammation so that the disease is manageable and complications are prevented.
+First and foremost, treatment must reduce inflammation so symptoms are relieved and nutrients can be absorbed by the intestines.
+Secondly, treatment is designed to to maintain remission and control the chronic inflammation so the disease is manageable and complications are prevented.

 - Aminosalicylates, or 5-ASA drugs, are anti-inflammatory medicines that can be taken orally or via suppositories or enemas to suppress inflammation in the intestine and relieve painful symptoms.

 - UC San Diego researchers helped lead clinical trials that resulted in the approval of Asacol HD and Lialda for ulcerative colitis.

 - Corticosteroids, such as prednisone, methylprednisone and hydrocortisone are powerful, fast-acting anti-inflammatory drugs.
 They are used by people who have moderate to severe IBD who do not respond to 5-ASA drugs.
 Since these drugs trigger side effects, they’re not feasible for long-term maintenance of IBD.

 - Antibiotics can be used to reduce and supress intestinal bacteria, even though there’s no specific infectious agent associated with IBD.

 - Immunomodulators help weaken the activity of the immune system, which reduces inflammation.
 Since they act very slowly, they are often paired with corticosteroids, which act quickly.